 Our gardens begin growth early in the spring but slow during the summer due to fog, cloud cover and cool overnight temperatures.
 Additionally, freeze-thaw cycles in winter and early spring can damage some of the more tender daylilies.
 Cooler summer temperatures can negatively affect heat-sensitive varieties like many doubles, as well as blooms with thickly crimped edges or toothed daylilies.
 Due to a lack of snow cover and harsh freeze-thaw cycles, we believe the varieties of daylilies that we sell are very hardy.

-We grow over 750 varieties of daylilies and add new ones every year.
-We are also amateur hybridizers with a few hundred of our own seedlings and a couple of our own registrations starting in 2011.
+We grow over 850 varieties of daylilies and add new ones every year.
+Owner, Allan Banks is also a daylily hybridizer with a few hundred seedlings and over 50 of his own registrations starting in 2011.
 We have a wide cross-section of daylily cultivars, encompassing singles, doubles, spiders and unusal forms.
 Hybridizers represented within the cultivars are mainly from areas with similar climates.
 We use no chemical fertilizers to grow our daylilies.

 The gardens open the second week of May until the first week of September each year.
 Our sales shop reopens in mid November until December 24th for the holiday season.
-We offer dark brandy fruitcake, Christmas wreaths and interior/exterior arrangements as well as a variety of other items.
+We offer dark brandy fruitcake, Christmas wreaths and interior/exterior arrangements as well as a variety of our own jams and jellies and other items.

 The gardens are open daily all season and we welcome visitors and groups to tour the gardens.
-Japanese Irises are usually in peak bloom during the last two weeks of July.
+Japanese Irises are usually in peak bloom during the month of July.
 Peak bloom for the daylilies is the last week of July and the 1st two weeks of August.
 Please wear hiking footwear.

 Owner Allan Banks, his partner Shane, or one of our friendly staff members are always ready to make your visit enjoyable and informative.
 We won’t even need to convince you to make a purchase – the flowers usually do that for us!